dr-guangtou/daily_astroph/astroph-1807.md

 #### [Knowledge transfer of Deep Learning for galaxy morphology from one survey to another](https://arxiv.org/abs/1807.00807)
+    * We test the performance of DL models, trained with Sloan Digital Sky Survey (SDSS) data, on Dark Energy survey (DES) using images for a sample of 5000 galaxies with a similar redshift distribution to SDSS
+    * A fast domain adaptation step, consisting in a further training with a small DES sample of galaxies (∼500-300), is enough for obtaining an accuracy > 95% and a sig- nificant improvement in the completeness and purity values.

 #### [Lyα emitters in a cosmological volume I: the impact of radiative transfer](https://arxiv.org/abs/1807.00006)